stclib/STC/README.md

 -----------
 STC is a *modern*, *typesafe*, *fast* and *compact* container and algorithms library for C99.
 The API naming is similar to C++ STL, but it takes inspiration from Rust and Python as well.
-The library handles everything from trivial to highly complex data using *templates*, and it supports a variety of containers.
+The library handles everything from trivial to highly complex data using *templates*.

 Containers
 ----------